tomek-he-him/tidy-type/Readme.md

 *Focused*?
 --------

-*Type.css* is focused on the single problem it solves.
+*tidy-type* is focused on the single problem it solves.
 In most cases it will set no more than four properties:

 * the font size
 * the line height